-Boracay Island, the favourite tourist destination in the Visayas Region known for its pristine waters and ultra fine white sand beach may soon be shut down to tourists.
+Boracay Island, the favourite tourist destination in the Visayas Region known for its pristine waters and ultra fine white sand beach will soon be shut down to tourists.
 Philippine President Rodrigo Duterte referred to the world-famous island as a “cesspool”, and it is now on course for a six-month closure due to its prevailing sewage conditions.
 A spokesperson for the president confirmed this will take place on April 26.

 In a business forum at Davao City last February 9, the incumbent President of the Philippines expressed his dismay over the worsening conditions in Boracay.

 “You go into the water, it’s smelly.
 Smell of what?
 Shit.
 Because it all comes out in Boracay,” Duterte said.
 The blunt political leader wasn’t hesitant to threaten to close the island should hotels, restaurants, and businesses fail to cooperate in cleaning up Boracay – which he now referred to as a ‘cesspool.’

 According to tourism officials, the island’s current sewage conditions have worsened.
 Officials discovered that some establishments (and even local resident houses) ‘illegally tapped’ their sewage line into the water line, thus their sewage is being drained directly into the open sea.
 Of the 150 establishments they’ve inspected, only 25 were found connected to the sewage line, Tourism Department spokesman Ricky Alegre said.